Introduction to Design

 Assesment methods and criteria linked to learning outcomes

 The condition of granting a classified credit is: Compulsory attendance in the lessons, individual consultations with the supervisor.
 The approach to the given task is evaluated as well as the completeness and the quality of the processing of the individual stages of the work and the assignment of the specified outputs within the given deadlines.
-The final evaluation consists of evaluation of individual projects.
+The final evaluation consists of evaluation of individual projects and evaluation of test.
 A total of up to 100 points can be earned.

 Resulting classification will be defined by the ECTS scale.
 The course is evaluated with the following grades: ECTS EVALUATION DEGREES / PTS.
 RATING / NUMERIC RATING: A / 100 - 90 / 1 / Excellent; B /89 - 80 / 1,5 / Very good; C / 79 - 70 / 2 / Good; D / 69 - 60 / Satisfactory; E / 59 - 50 / Sufficient; F / 49 - 0 / 4 / Failed.